Daily life made easier with European products

 Bartering

-The fur trade led Native people to barter with the French, that is to say, to exchange their furs for European products.
-This allowed Native people to obtain goods that did not exist on their territory.
-Usually they adopted European products made of stronger, more resistant materials than those they made themselves.
+Indigenous Peoples bartered with the French, that is to say, to exchange their furs for European products.
+This allowed Indigenous Peoples to obtain goods that did not exist on their territory.
+Sometimes, they adopted European products because they were made of stronger, more resistant materials.

 From clothing to food